A Lightweight High-Throughput Collective-Capable NoC for Large-Scale ML Accelerators: Results

 \Cref{fig:1d-reduction} and \Crefrange{eq:seq-reduction}{eq:tree-reduction} can be easily generalized to a reduction involving multiple rows, as presented in \Cref{sec:appendix-2d-reduction}.
 In short, a 2D reduction can be implemented in two steps: 1) $c$ independent 1D reduction operations combine the data across each row, in parallel, and 2) a final column-wise 1D reduction combines these partial results.

 \Cref{fig:2d-reduction-results} shows a comparison between the runtime of the \lstinline{hw} implementation and the best software implementation for a 2D reduction involving varying number of rows $r$.
 Differently from the multicast case, the runtime of the hardware implementation increases significantly when going from a 1D to a 2D reduction.
 As only 2 inputs can be combined at a time, reducing more than 2 inputs requires multiple cycles.
 This is the case at the routers of the first column (excluding the northern-most router), which receive data from three inputs (specifically the east, north and local inputs).
 This results in a throughput of only one fully-reduced beat every 2 cycles, explaining the \ResultOneDimToTwoDimSlowdown$\times$ slowdown of the \SI{\ResultOneDimToTwoDimSlowdownKibiBytes}{\kibi\byte} transfer.
 Nonetheless, while the software implementations scale poorly with the number of rows, the runtime of the hardware implementation remains near constant beyond two rows, thus \textit{enabling scalable and efficient reduction operations on large networks}.
+Overall, we measure a geomean speedup of \ResultGeomeanHwReductionTwoDSpeedup$\times$ on reductions between \SI{\ResultMinReductionSizeKibiBytes}{} and \SI{\ResultMaxReductionSizeKibiBytes}{\kibi\byte} in the 4$\times$4 mesh.